Academic Assessment Committee

 The staff advisory council provides staff with a mechanism in which to promote an effective exchange of information between staff and Saint Anselm College administration.
 The staff advisory council shares information, discusses ideas, and provides input and assistance to the administration to help improve the quality of the environment, morale and productivity at the college.

 Student Athlete Advisory Council (SAAC)

-Courtney McGrath, Athletics Compliance Coordinator, liaison
+Courtney McGrath, Associate Athletic Director and Athletics Compliance Coordinator, liaison

 The student athletic advisory committee advises the director of athletics on the operation of the intercollegiate and intramural athletic programs of the college to ensure quality athletics at Saint Anselm College.

 Sarah Keefe, Director of the Office for International Programs, chair